Drones show promise in speeding up communication with underwater robots for ocean surveys

-Category: Climate Hits: 0Researchers have investigated the performance capability of unmanned aerial vehicles (UAVs) as a communication platform with autonomous underwater vehicles (AUVs) for ocean and seafloor monitoring research.
+Category: Climate Hits: 3Researchers have investigated the performance capability of unmanned aerial vehicles (UAVs) as a communication platform with autonomous underwater vehicles (AUVs) for ocean and seafloor monitoring research.
 Studies suggest that UAVs exhibit suitable communication performance for underwater measurement up to approximately 1 km from the shore, owing to their operation speed, robust hovering control, and stability against sea-surface sway.
 Further studies are necessary for more complicated applications.

 Read more https://www.sciencedaily.com/releases/2021/10/211029114014.htm